OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/05-Testing_for_Vulnerable_Remember_Password.md

 ## Test Objectives

-- Validate that the generated session is managed securely and in no way put the user's credentials in danger.
+- Validate that the generated session is managed securely and do not put the user's credentials in danger.

 ## How to Test